Zain-Khurram/Data-Analytics-with-Python-and-Postgresql/README.md

 If these environment variables are not set, the script will use the default values specified in the code.
 Some default values are not present and environnment variables for these must be set

 ## Usage
-Place your CSV files: Ensure your e-commerce CSV files (e.g., customers.csv, orders.csv, sellers.csv, products.csv, geolocation.csv, payments.csv, order_items.csv) are located in the directory specified by CSV_FOLDER_PATH in your .env file.
+Place your CSV files: Ensure your e-commerce CSV files (e.g., customers.csv, orders.csv, sellers.csv, products.csv, geolocation.csv, payments.csv, order_items.csv) are located a folder and the folder is in the directory specified by CSV_FOLDER_PATH in your .env file.

+- First Script
+1.  **Set up your PostgreSQL database:** Ensure you have a PostgreSQL server running and accessible.
+2.  **Create a `.env` file** (as described in the Configuration section) or ensure the default values in the script are correct for your setup.
+3.  **Place your CSV file** at the location specified by `CSV_FILE_PATH`.
+The CSV file is expected is to be `orders.csv`
+4.  **Run the the first script:**
+    ```bash
+    python "csv to sql"
+    ```
-Run the data loading script: This script will connect to your PostgreSQL database, create/truncate tables, and insert the data from your CSV files.
+The script will connect to the database, process the CSV data, and load it onto postgresql

-Bash

-python data_loader.py # Assuming your data loading script is named data_loader.py Run the analysis script: This script will execute the SQL queries and generate visualizations.

-Bash

-python analysis.py # Assuming your analysis script is named analysis.py Data Source
-The project uses a simulated or real-world e-commerce dataset, typically consisting of the following CSV files:

-customers.csv: Information about customers.

-orders.csv: Details about orders placed.

-sellers.csv: Information about sellers.

-products.csv: Product details.

-geolocation.csv: Geolocation data.

-payments.csv: Payment information for orders.

-order_items.csv: Details of items within each order.
+- Second Script
+5.

-Analysis Performed
+## Analysis Performed
-The analysis.py script performs the following key analyses:
+The 'sql quieries' script performs the following key analyses:

-Unique Customer Cities: Lists all distinct cities where customers are located.
+1. Unique Customer Cities: Lists all distinct cities where customers are located.

-Order Count in 2017: Counts the total number of orders placed in the year 2017.
+2. Order Count in 2017: Counts the total number of orders placed in the year 2017.

-Total Sales Per Category: Calculates the sum of sales for each product category.
+3. Total Sales Per Category: Calculates the sum of sales for each product category.

-Percentage of Installment Orders: Determines the percentage of orders paid for in installments.
+4. Percentage of Installment Orders: Determines the percentage of orders paid for in installments.

-Customer Count by State: Visualizes the distribution of customers across different states.
+5. Customer Count by State: Visualizes the distribution of customers across different states.

-Orders Per Month (2018): Shows the number of orders placed each month in 2018.
+6. Orders Per Month (2018): Shows the number of orders placed each month in 2018.

-Average Products Per Order by City: Calculates the average number of products in an order, grouped by customer city.
+7. Average Products Per Order by City: Calculates the average number of products in an order, grouped by customer city.

-Revenue Contribution by Product Category: Determines the percentage of total revenue contributed by each product category, ranked by sales.
+8. Revenue Contribution by Product Category: Determines the percentage of total revenue contributed by each product category, ranked by sales.

-Price-Purchase Correlation: Identifies the correlation between product price and the number of times a product has been purchased.
+9. Price-Purchase Correlation: Identifies the correlation between product price and the number of times a product has been purchased.

-Seller Revenue Ranking: Ranks sellers based on their total revenue generated.
+10. Seller Revenue Ranking: Ranks sellers based on their total revenue generated.

-Cumulative Sales Per Month: Calculates the running total of sales each month for every year.
+11. Cumulative Sales Per Month: Calculates the running total of sales each month for every year.

-Year-over-Year Sales Growth: Computes the year-over-year growth rate of total sales.
+12. Year-over-Year Sales Growth: Computes the year-over-year growth rate of total sales.

-Top 3 Customers by Spending (Yearly): Identifies and visualizes the top 3 customers who spent the most money each year.
+13. Top 3 Customers by Spending (Yearly): Identifies and visualizes the top 3 customers who spent the most money each year.